dakiva/nogo/README.md

 --------
 Nogo provides easy to use role-based access controls for servers as well as access control lists (ACLs) support for defining access to resources.

-DISCLAIMER: This is a work in progress and has not yet been locked down.
-Expect the APIs to change until otherwise noted.

 Installation
 ------------
 Make sure you have a working Go environment.
 The core library does not have any external dependencies.
 To run the unit tests, however, the [testify](https://github.com/stretchr/testify) library is required.